vercel/modelfusion/docs/guide/util/run.md

 For instance, in a chatbot application, a process might start by searching for the most relevant document fragments using embeddings, and then proceed to generate a response based on the found fragments.

 The [Run interface](/api/interfaces/Run) provides a structured way to share information with model calls and log their executions.
 You can use the [DefaultRun](/api/classes/DefaultRun) implementation or create your own.

+## Passing a run directly to a model function

-To link a model call with a run, pass the run as the second parameter to the model call.
+To link a model call with a run, you can pass the run as the second parameter to the model call.

 ### Example